Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source: Results

 Before the time-bin encoder, the single photons are first polarized by an in-line fiber polarizer (ILFP) to align their polarization with the axis of the fiber optics, i.e., PM.
 In the SNI configuration, the phase control with the PM is implemented by an AWG that delivers squared modulation signals in pair with a clock rate locked to the excitation laser.
-Three voltage gaps $\left \{ 0, \text{\SI{1.6}{\volt}}, \text{\SI{3.2}{\volt}} \right \}$ corresponding to $\left \{ 0, V_{\frac{\pi}{2}}, V_{\pi} \right \}$ within each pair are applied to PM over the first time slot to generated the three time-bin states.
-In the actual experiment, a 16-bit repeating sequence with these random voltages are applied to the PM for the states of $\left \{ X_0,Z_1,Z_0,X_0,Z_0,Z_1,X_0,Z_1,Z_0,X_0,Z_0,Z_1,X_0,Z_0,Z_1,Z_1 \right \}$, with number of bits $\left \{5,6,5\right \}$ for $\left \{ Z_0,Z_1,X_0 \right \}$.
+Three voltage gaps $\left \{ 0, \text{\SI{1.6}{\volt}}, \text{\SI{3.2}{\volt}} \right \}$ corresponding to $\left \{ 0, V_{\frac{\pi}{2}}, V_{\pi} \right \}$ within each pair are applied to PM over the first time slot to generate the three time-bin states.
+In the actual experiment, a 16-bit repeating sequence with these random voltages are applied to the PM for the states of $\left \{ X_0,Z_1,Z_0,X_0,Z_0,Z_1,X_0,Z_1,Z_0,X_0,Z_0,Z_1,X_0,Z_0,Z_1,Z_1 \right \}$. { This leads to a basis choice ratio of \mbox{$\nicefrac{5}{16}$} and \mbox{$\nicefrac{11}{16}$} for X and Z basis, respectively, and number of bits \mbox{$\left \{5,6,5\right \}$} for \mbox{$\left \{ Z_0,Z_1,X_0 \right \}$}.
+It has been demonstrated that the asymmetric basis ratio in the BB84 protocol can improve the SKR \mbox{\cite{Morrison2023}}}.
 The encrypted single photons are then sent to the receiver setup through the variable-length fiber spools.
 Similar to the transmitter at Alice, the receiver at Bob uses an ILFP to ensure the alignment of the photon's polarization with the axis of the fiber optics in the decoder.
 A fiber polarization controller is placed in front to compensate the polarization drift from the fiber channel.
 Additionally, a programmable power source (PPS, Siglent Technologies, SPD3303) controls the PS in the decoder to actively stabilize the phase between the $AMZI_2$'s arms by minimizing the quantum bit error rate (QBER) of the system.
-Eventually, the arrival times of the single photons are registered by a superconducting nanowire single-photon detector (SNSPD), followed by a time-to-digital converter synchronized with the AWG.
+Eventually, the arrival times of the single photons are registered by a superconducting nanowire single-photon detector (SNSPD), followed by a time-to-digital converter synchronized with the AWG. {The measured system dark count rate is \mbox{$d=\sim$\SI{100}{cts\per\second}}, resulting in the dark count probability \mbox{$p_{dc}=d\cdot\tau$}.
+This reduces the SKR and MTL, and is calculated in the Methods section.}